Leon Isaac Kennedy

-Leon Isaac Kennedy (born January 1, 1949) is a retired American actor, disc jockey, film producer and playwright.
-Kennedy's acting roles include Martel "Too Sweet" Gordone in Jamaa Fanaka's Penitentiary (1979), Penitentiary II (1982), and Penitentiary III (1987), FBI Agent Marcus Jackson in Steve Carver's Lone Wolf McQuade (1983), and Leon "The Lover" Johnson in the 1981 film Body and Soul alongside his then-wife Jayne Kennedy.
+Leon Isaac Kennedy is an American actor, screenwriter, film and television producer, and former radio personality.
+He is known for portraying Martel "Too Sweet" Gordone in Penitentiary (1979), Penitentiary II (1982), and Penitentiary III (1987).
+His other film work includes writing and starring in Body and Soul (1981), portraying FBI agent Marcus Jackson in Lone Wolf McQuade (1983), and writing, producing, and appearing in Knights of the City (1986).